The Latest: How COVID-19 is impacting the sports world - TSN.ca

-The Latest on the coronavirus outbreak’s effect on sports around the world.
-Japanese Prime Minister Shinzo Abe says his country still intends to host the Olympic Games in Tokyo as planned, two more Fiorentina players have tested positive for COVID-19 as well as a club physiotherapist, and The Edinburgh Marathon has been postponed.
+The Latest on the coronavirus outbreak’s effect on sports around the world, Two more Fiorentina players have tested positive for COVID-19 as well as a club physiotherapist, The Edinburgh Marathon has been postponed and Super Rugby organizers have decided to suspend the competition indefinitely.

 The Canadian Press